Floors

 • Tile flooring is one of the most durable options.
 It is an excellent choice for areas with high traffic or where moisture may be present such as bathrooms and entryways.
 While it's hardness is a testament to it's durability, this can also be hard the body in living room areas.
 When laid over a concrete slab, tile flooring is a great choice if you are planning to integrate radiant floor heating into your design.

-Concrete - Unsealed
+Hard Trowel Concrete - Unsealed

-• Unfinished Concrete flooring can be a great option where the structure is built on a slab.
-This is an extremely durable floor with a more industrial look that ages naturally over time.
 Depending on the size of the slab, expect to see small cracks develop (this is the natural state of a concrete slab).
 Additionally, an unsealed floor will be more susceptible to staining.
 If embraced as the 'character' of the floor, this can be a beautiful option.
 We suggest using rugs in main areas as the rigid surface of the floor can be hard on the body.
-Concrete flooring is a great choice if you are planning to integrate radiant floor heating into your design.